-5. How will I know how my child is doing?
+How will I know how my child is doing?

 You will be able to discuss your child's progress at Parent Consultation Evenings.
+Open afternoons are held termly for your child to share their work with you.

 Progress reports and ASPs are sent out to parents 3 times a year.